IAA's Catastrophe Response Strategy Brief: Operational Execution

 Partnership & Prediction

 The second key operational element to IAA’s successful Catastrophe Response is partnerships with insurance providers, and state and local emergency management agencies.
-For nearly 20 years, IAA has focused on creating consistent communication and collaboration with federal, state and local level emergency management agencies.
+For 40 years, IAA has focused on creating consistent communication and collaboration with federal, state and local level emergency management agencies.
 This effort has resulted in IAA’s active participation as a first responder in state catastrophe conferences each year.
 In addition, relationships with emergency management agencies provide IAA with critical information during a catastrophic weather event including road closures that enable us to operate efficiently.

 During severe weather season, our Catastrophe Operations Team closely monitors all weather-related activity in the Atlantic, Pacific, Gulf of Mexico and Caribbean.
 We monitor weather forecasts, models and potential impact zones as storms move across the globe.
 IAA utilizes nearly 10 forecast services to monitor weather movement.
 Each day a weather activity report is generated and reviewed to determine if or when to activate IAA’s Catastrophe Response Strategy.
 We monitor specific categories of weather events, including hurricanes, significant rainfall/floods, tornadoes, hailstorms, blizzards and earthquakes.